Passport or National ID

 Citizens of Australia, Canada, Japan, New Zealand and the USA

-Citizens of the above countries traveling to Iceland for less than 90 days do not need a visa.
+Citizens of the above countries travelling to Iceland for less than 90 days do not need a visa.
 However, they will need a valid passport for at least six months beyond their stay.

 Citizens of other countries should check their entry requirements online with the Icelandic Directorate of Immigration, Útlendingastofnun (www.utl.is).